Repair & Maintenance

 Know how to repair/maintain a khukuri/kukri knife properly

 Khukuri is a tool and a weapon that serves your at utmost when taken care of it completely.
-Its a perfect companion on your work, good and bad times.
+It's a perfect companion on your work, good and bad times.
 Since it's you need to use it, you need to maintain it, and repair it in case of damage.
-Periodically you must take care of the blade, sheath and the handle. make sure the kukri is not left behind or discarded for a long time just because you got no need of it.
+Periodically you must take care of the blade, sheath, and the handle; make sure the kukri is not left behind or discarded for a long time just because you got no need of it.
+Even after you use it the kukri may get dirty from dust, stains, and gums.
+You need to clean the blade hand handle properly if you want to kukri to last for long.
+In priority, the blade must be taken care of at most.
 Here are the few tips and tricks provided by the makers and knife experts.
 Do follow them strictly.

 Khukuri sheath should not be exposed to the sun for a longer period of time as heating may shrink the leather making it difficult for the blade to insert.
 The steel used are industrial steel but the blade should not be used in hard metallic surface and stones.
 Keep away from water and fingerprint.
 Maintaining a khukri can prolong its life.
 Please see that guidance is necessary before use and it is to be kept away from the children.